bosd/odoo-data-flow/README.md

 ## Key Features

 - **Declarative Transformations:** Use simple Python scripts and a rich set of `mapper` functions to transform any source CSV or XML data into an Odoo-ready format.
-- **Two-Phase Workflow:** Cleanly separates data **transformation** from data **loading**, making complex migrations easier to manage, reuse, and debug.
+- **Intelligent Import Engine:** A smart, multi-threaded importer that automatically uses the best strategy for your data.
+Features a `load` -> `create` fallback to rescue good records from failed batches and provide precise error feedback.
+- **Automatic Two-Pass Imports:** Automatically detects and handles interdependent relationships (e.g., parent/child records in the same file), eliminating a whole class of complex import-order errors without manual configuration.
-- **High-Performance CLI:** Import and export data with a clean, modern command-line interface, featuring high performance parallel processing (`--worker`), batching (`--size`), and robust error handling.
+- **High-Performance CLI:** A clean, modern command-line interface with parallel processing (`--worker`), batching (`--size`), and deadlock prevention (`--groupby`).
-- **Automatic Scripting:** Automatically generate shell scripts for the loading phase, ensuring a repeatable and reliable process every time.
-- **Robust Error Handling and Recovery:** Verify the number of records processed in a batch against the number successfully imported, helping to quickly identify issues.
 - **Direct Server-to-Server Migration:** Perform a complete export, transform, and import from one Odoo instance to another in a single, in-memory step with the `migrate` command.
-- **Post-Import Workflows:** Run automated actions on your data _after_ it has been imported (e.g., validating invoices, registering payments) using the powerful `workflow` command.
+- **Post-Import Workflows:** Run automated actions on your data _after_ it has been imported (e.g., validating invoices) using the powerful `workflow` command.
-- **High-Performance Streaming Exports:** Export massive datasets from Odoo with confidence.
-The export process uses a streaming pipeline to keep memory usage low, and leverages the high-performance Polars engine for multi-threaded data cleaning and CSV writing.
-It intelligently handles data type issues, such as converting Odoo's `False` values to empty strings for non-boolean fields, ensuring your exported data is clean and accurate.
+- **High-Performance Streaming Exports:** Export massive datasets from Odoo with confidence using a streaming pipeline and the Polars engine for multi-threaded data processing.
 - **Multiple Data Sources**: Natively supports CSV and XML files.
 Easily extendable to support other sources like databases or APIs.
 - **Data Validation:** Ensure data integrity before it even reaches Odoo.